nikpau/sr-gen/README.md

 In any case you need to provide a configuration file in `yaml` format.
 It specifies the parameters for the river generation process.
 > The configuration file must contain all fields from the example for the generator to work.
 In depth explanations of the parameters can be found in the [Configuration files](#configuration-files) section.

-In its default configuration, the generator will utilize the `csv` exporter, which generates three `.csv` files:
+In its default configuration, the generator will utilize the `csv` exporter, which generates two `.csv` files:
-1. `coords.csv` containing the coordinates of the river segments
+1. `coords.csv` containing the x,y coordinates of the generated grid points
-2. `metrics.csv` containing the water depth, current direction, and current velocity at each grid point.
+2. `metrics.csv` containing the water depth, current velocity components (cx, cy), and total current velocity at each grid point
-3. `Segments.txt` containing the segment types used for the generation and their parameters.

 The exporter can be changed by specifying the `EXPORTER` field in the configuration file.
 The available exporters are defined in `src/rivergen/exporters.py`.
 Currently, the available exporters are:

 ### CSV Exporter
-- Generates two `.csv` files and one `.txt` file:
+- Generates two `.csv` files:
-  1. `coords.csv`
+  1. `coords.csv` - Grid point coordinates (x, y)
-  2. `metrics.csv`
-  3. `Segments.txt`
+  2. `metrics.csv` - Water depth and current velocity data (cy, cx, depth, total_velocity)

 ### UCD Exporter
 - Generates a single UCD compliant file and one `.txt` file: